Function-spacer-lipid Kode construct: Applications

 FSL Kode constructs have been used for research and development, diagnostic products, and are currently being investigated as potential therapeutic agents.

 Kodecytes

 FSL have been used to create human red cell kodecytes that have been used to detect and identify blood group allo-antibodies as ABO sub-group mimics, ABO quality control systems, serologic teaching kits and a syphilis diagnostic.
-Kodecytes have also demonstrated that FSL-FLRO4 is a suitable reagent for labelling packed red blood cells (PRBC) at any point during routine storage and look to facilitate the development of immunoassays and transfusion models focused on addressing the mechanisms involved in tansfusion-related immunomodulation (TRIM).
+Kodecytes have also demonstrated that FSL-FLRO4 is a suitable reagent for labelling packed red blood cells (PRBC) at any point during routine storage and look to facilitate the development of immunoassays and transfusion models focused on addressing the mechanisms involved in transfusion-related immunomodulation (TRIM).
 Murine kodecytes have been experimentally used to determine in vivo cell survival, and create model transfusion reactions.
 Zebrafish kodecytes have been used to determine real time in vivo cell migration.
 Kodecytes have been used to create influenza diagnostics.
 Kodecytes which have been modified with FSL-GB3 were unable to be infected with the HIV virus.